codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 layout: post
 title: "Sol - An MQTT broker from scratch.
 Part-1"
 description: "Writing an MQTT broker from scratch, to really understand something you have to build it."
-tags: C, Unix, Tutorial
+tags: [c, unix, tutorial]
 ---

-It's been a while that for my daily work I have to deal with IoT architectures and researching best patterns to develop such systems, including diving through standards and protocols like MQTT, so once again I `git init` a low-level project on my box to deepen my knowledge on the MQTT protocol, instead of the usual Key-Value store, which happens to be my favourite pet-project of choice when it comes to learn a new language or to dusting out on low-level system
+It's been a while that for my daily work I have to deal with IoT architectures and researching best patterns to develop such systems, including diving through standards and protocols like MQTT; as I always been craving for new ideas to learn and refine my programming skills, I thought that going a little deeper on the topic would be cool and usefull too, so once again I `git init` a low-level project on my box to deepen my knowledge on the MQTT protocol, instead of the usual Key-Value store, which happens to be my favourite pet-project of choice when it comes to learn a new language or to dusting out on low-level system